coloredbytes/learning-hub-mkdocs/docs/index.md

 ## Request

 If there is something on here that you would like me to cover or something that you think I would enjoy learning.
-Let me know by submitting a [Feature Request](https://github.com/coloredbytes/learninghub/issues/new/choose).
+Let me know by submitting a [Discussion](https://github.com/coloredbytes/learninghub/discussions/new?category=ideas).